 An implant-supported dental crown offers more benefits compared to a fixed dental bridge or partial denture.
 The greatest benefit is that the implant post replaces the tooth root, preventing bone loss.
 No other tooth replacement offers this.

-A partial denture is also sometimes used to replace one tooth.
+A dentist can also use a partial denture to replace one tooth.
 This option uses metal clasps that hold the fake tooth in place.
-These metal clasps are very noticeable when eating, speaking, and smiling.
-A partial denture is also not very durable, limiting the types of food you can eat.
+The metal clasps are noticeable when eating, speaking, and smiling.
+A partial denture is also not as durable, limiting the types of food you can eat.

 The Cost of a Single Dental Implant

 We often hear from our patients that the cost of a dental implant is the biggest hurdle.
 We understand this concern and will do all we can to help our patients with the financial aspect.
 This option is more expensive because it involves surgical procedures, multiple visits, and also more materials to complete.

 However, the long-term benefits of implants far outweigh the drawbacks.
 Dental implants are much less likely to need repairs in the future.
 This leads to a significantly higher quality of life.

 To learn more about our dental implant services, visit:

 - Dental implants in Virginia Beach, VA

 - All on Four

 - Single Dental Implants